I’ve decided to document all of my unwanted interactions of 2018, and explain what I and/or others did to provoke them.

 April 27: Because I got off a bus at night, a man made a lip-smacking noise as I passed him.
 When I stopped, turned around and said “what was that?” he silently stared me down for a few seconds.

-May 6: Because it was a sunny day, a man driving a white van revved his engine at me when I stepped out to cross at a green man.
+May 6: Because it was a sunny day, a man driving a white van revved his engine at me then laughed when I stepped out to cross at a green man.

 June 10: Because I was wearing a pair of shorts, a man screamed a comment about my arse from a moving car.

 June 13: Because I started to film him spouting racist comments at other passengers on the Subway, a man called me “fucking snooty baws, you fucking cow” and darkly threatened “See if I see you again, I’m gonna…” before realising it might not be wise to finish the sentence while being filmed.